polymode/polymode/docs/concepts.md

  - _**polymode**_ means one of the following:

-    1. _generic_ collection of related functionality that is available in emacs buffers
+    1. a _sum_ of related functionality available in emacs buffers
-    2. _function_ which installs a bunch of functionality into emacs buffers.
-Polymodes can be used like any other emacs major mode (for example place in `auto-mode-alist`), or like a minor mode to install functionality on top of existing mode.<br>
+    2. _function_ which installs a bunch of functionality into emacs buffers. <br> Polymodes can be used like any other emacs major mode (for example placed in `auto-mode-alist`), or like a minor mode in order to install functionality on top of an existing emacs mode.<br>
     3. an _object_ of class `pm-polymode` which holds the configuration for the polymode.

  - _**chunkmode**_, and the more specific _**hostmode**_ and _**innermode**_ mean either:

-    1. _generic_ collection of related functionality of host and inner chunks
+    1. a _sum_  of related functionality in host and inner chunks
     2. configuration _objects_ derived from `pm-chunkmode` class (`pm-host-hostmode`, `pm-inner-innermode`, `pm-inner-auto-chunkmode`).